thebengeu/channely/APIDOC.md

 - Username
 - Password

-(Both the client ID and client secret are to be hardcoded into the app.)
+(Both the client ID and client secret are to be hardcoded into the app.
+They indicate the client, after all)

 ```
 POST /oauth/token